-Generally, each grant of restricted stock awards vests annually in equal portions on the first four anniversaries of the grant date, assuming the executive's employment has not previously terminated.
-Each grant also vests in full upon an involuntary termination in connection with a change in control of the Company or the named executive officer's termination of employment due to death or disability.
-The grant date fair value of the restricted stock awards in 2021 was determined based on a share price of \$25.71, the closing share price of the Company's common stock on the date of grant.
+Each grant of restricted stock awards vests annually in equal portions on the first four anniversaries of the grant date, assuming the executive's employment has not previously terminated.
+Each grant also vests in full upon an involuntary termination in connection with a change in control of the Company or the NEO's termination of employment due to death or disability.
+Except for Mr. Casey's new-hire restricted stock grant, which has a grant date fair value determined based on a share price of \$20.00, the closing price of the Company's common stock as of the trading day immediately prior to the grant date, the grant date fair value of the restricted stock awards in 2023 was determined based on a share price of \$23.14, the closing share price of the Company's common stock as of the trading day immediately prior to the date of grant.